MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 The scanner automatically skips files that are [excluded from classification and protection](../rms-client/client-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-client), such as executables and system files.

-For the preview version, you can change this behavior by defining a list of file types to scan, or exclude from scanning.
+You can change this behavior by defining a list of file types to scan, or exclude from scanning.
 When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.
 To specify this list, use [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).
 After you have specified your file types list, you can add a new file type to the list by using [Add-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Add-AIPScannerScannedFileType), and remove a file type from the list by using [Remove-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Remove-AIPScannerScannedFileType).

 Then the scanner uses Windows iFilter to scan the following file types.
 For these file types, the document will be labeled by using the conditions that you specified for your labels.